|

 increasing.
 When PVO moves below its signal line, volume levels are

+generally decreasing.
 Movements in the

 PVO are completely separate from price movements.
 Movements in PVO can